Instructor: Prof. Connie B. Roth

 - Figures: Should be discussed within the body of the text, not just added into parentheses within the text.

 Presentations - 10 minute presentations highlighting report to the class.
-Presentations will be in class on Wednesday, December 3rd, 2008 and Friday, December 5th, 2008.

 Please hand-in a copy of your presentation slides (a “handout” of 6 slides/page is sufficient).